!!!!! If you take a 3rd party converted car to Volvo for software updates, it will undo the conversion !!!!!!

 Sensus Connect Sat Nav – You can fit a UK IHU However if you want, you can disable ITP security With vdash (CEM PIN REQUIRED, excludes V40*) and then fit a UK IHU.
 This is dependent of course on you telling the car it should have a Europe nav unit in the earlier conversion processes.
 All sensus connect cars should allow map updates by USB out of the box.

-There is a process that should work, that involves using a special “engineer mode” on the IHU to set it to the correct regions to allow you to use an update the nav without replacing the unit.
+There is a process that should work, that involves using a special “engineering mode” on the IHU to set it to the correct regions to allow you to use an update the nav without replacing the unit.

 *V40 – Vdash can disable ITP security if you can provide the Immobiliser pin code.
 Vdash cannot calculate the immob pin for a V40, but can do all other P3 models.